LuxuryRangeRover/RoAnalytics/overpay-calculations.md

         - Overpay_To_Give_Upper
         - Overpay_To_Receive_Lower
         - Overpay_To_Receive_Upper

-> [!IMPORTANT]
-> The data set used by RoAnalytics doesn’t need to be updated whenever item values change - overpay trends remain consistent enough for the models to stay accurate over time.
+      - The data set used by RoAnalytics doesn’t need to be updated whenever item values change - overpay trends remain consistent enough for the models to stay accurate over time.

   2. Model Training
        - The system uses scikit-learn to train a separate predictive model for each of the four overpay metrics.